Legal status

 Connect with a licensed physician online in minutes.

-No, not any more.
+No, not anymore.
 During the pandemic, telemedicine was made legal in Rhode Island.
-But now legislation has been rolled back and you will need to meet with a provider in person.
+But now you must meet with a provider in person.

 Up to 12 plants may be grown by a qualifying medical marijuana patient.
-Only medical patients are permitted to grow.
+Only medical patients or caregivers with Plant Tag Certificates are permitted to grow.

-Rhode Island has medical marijuana reciprocity, and so recognizes state-issued MMJ cards from other US states.
+Rhode Island has medical marijuana reciprocity and recognizes state-issued MMJ cards from other U.S. states.

 A Rhode Island medical marijuana card is valid in other states with medical marijuana reciprocity.